rosalindfranklininstitute/rsecon25-intro-to-kubernetes/mkdocs/docs/lesson2-kubechaos-extra.md

 ```

 ###  Update Your Manifest for Dual Deployments
+Open `deployment/manifests.yaml` and;

+  - Create an additional deployment called `kubechaos-custom`, which uses our newer version`local/kubechoas:v2`, with additional labels `spec.selector.matchLabels.version: custom` and `spec.template.metadata.labels: custom`.
+  - Update the original deployment to be called `kubechaos-original` with labels for `original`.

-Replace `deployment/manifests.yaml` with this new specification:
+Or simply replace `deployment/manifests.yaml` with this new specification:
 <details><summary>deployment/manifests.yaml</summary>
 ```yaml
 # Original version deployment